DaanWillems/blog-site/content/posts/db-1.md

 ## A first implementation

 Let's start implementing some of the basic building blocks of the database.
-I have decided to use Golang as I'm familiar with it and it's simple to write.
+I have decided to use Golang as I'm familiar with it and it's easy to read.

 ### Memory table

 First we implement the memtable component.
-We need the memtable to be able to support different types of tables later on, so let's design it with that in mind.
+We need the memtable to be able to support different types of table structures later on, so let's design it with that in mind.

 We'll maintain an ordered list of entries.
 Each entry has a primary key, a deleted flag and a list of values.
 Depending on the table structure, the primary key might be a a string, int or bool.
 The values can also be any type.
 In order to support this the primary key and values with be stored as byte arrays.
-The database can then look into the table structure to determine how to interpret the values.
-In order to maintain an
+When reading the data, the database can lookup the table structure to determine how to interpret the byte values.

 ```go
 type Memtable struct {